onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Captain obvious - make a shield out of cardboard

 Every single personal perspective is inherently wrong (and to different degrees in different aspects) - what we need to focus on is a process of cancelling the bias and aggregating as much information and context as possible with the aim of coming as close to the truth as possible.
 We need to move past specific biased and partial personalities and towards a process philosophy.
 And we can make talking heads great again - by conveying the result of the process.
 Statements from talking heads should be downstream from comprehensive debate maps with adequate processes & checks
+    Right now talking heads in podcastistan are sensemaking by themselves - what if they attached to a higher & shared sensemaking structure and simply retransmitted?

 People have a disincentive to speak against bad policies of their own party because that would give credence to the opposition that are against those same bad policies and thus the first party has less error correction feedback and is like a herd of sheep walking towards the cliff.
 People censor themselves to not critique their party as to not concede points to the other side